engwbc/gatk_pipeline/README.md

 ## System and Samples Tested

 The pipeline was tested on a system containing an Intel Xeon E5-2620 v4 @ 2.10GHz (8 cores, 16 threads), 64 GB RAM, 8TB HDD and Rocky Linux 8.10 (RHEL).

-Paired-end test sequences with average read-depth of 30X and obtained from an Illumina MiSeq system.

 Human GRCh38 `Homo_sapiens_assembly38.fasta` and `Homo_sapiens_assembly38.dbsnp138.vcf` were used as the reference genome and SNP database, respectively.
 Scatter intervals for splitting genomic regions during variant calling were used according to the intervals specified in `wgs_calling_regions.hg38.interval_list`.
 These files were collectively obtained from the [gcp-public-data--broad-references bucket](https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/hg38/v0).